Tmw/tiemenwaterreus.com/content/posts/compession-and-huffman-coding-with-elixir.md

 end
 ```

 This function simply breaks the text into graphemes and iterates over each grapheme by calling `Enum.reduce/3`.
-Starting off with a empty binary, we can simply append to it for each character we find.
+Starting off with an empty binary, we can simply append to it for each character we find.

 Now wire it all up and call our `convert/2` function at the bottom of our `Huffman.encode/1` function passing the original text and the tree.

 The `encode/1` function now looks like: